watzcraft/HauntingHouse/sphinx/source/part3.rst

 	http://<host>:8080/rest

-where host is one of ma wbf1, wbf2 or wbf3 hosts with openHAB.
+where host is one of your openHAB instrumented Pi's.

-You can select the content, I'm using JSON, so adding the header
+You can select the content, I'm using JSON, so I'm adding the header

 .. code::